Wilder at Piikoi

 No analysis available

-The building is described as secure with on-site management and sometimes a security guard, but there is no explicit mention of card/fob access or electronic keycard systems in the public remarks.
-I searched for 'key card', 'fob', 'card reader', 'keycard' and 'electronic access' and found none.
+The building is described as secure with secure entry/parking, but there is no explicit mention of card/fob access systems.
+I searched for 'key card', 'fob', 'card reader' and found no matches, so card access is marked false with medium confidence.

 No analysis available